-The operating cash outflow for 2022/23 was £322k (2021/22 operating cash outflow £157k).
+The operating cash inflow for 2023/24 was £343k (2022/23 operating cash outflow £322k).

-The average closing monthly cash balance in 2022/23 was £914k (including student support funds) (2021/22 £1,641k) and the year-end balance was £1,162k - which is inclusive of student support funds of £258k (2021/22 £1,540k including student support funds of £217k).
+The average closing monthly cash balance in 2023/24 was £1,559k (including student support funds) (2022/23 £914k) and the year-end balance was £1,460k - which is inclusive of student support funds of £279k (2022/23 £1,162k including student support funds of £258k).

-The average cash position for 2022/23 continued to be significantly influenced by the level of Backlog Maintenance funding.
+The average cash position for 2023/24 continued to be significantly influenced by the level of Backlog Maintenance funding.
 Whilst projects were identified and parties engaged for the funding available, the College faced difficulty in securing timely completion of work.
-In addition, the college has included an accrual for staff pay-rises in FY 22/23 based on the final offer made by College Employer's Scotland (£658k).
+In addition, the college has included an accrual for staff pay-rises in FY 23/24 for lecturing staff based on the final offer made by College Employer's Scotland.
 The college's average monthly cash position and closing cash balance is higher as a result of the ongoing process.

-Loan interest payable for the year was £9k (2021/22 loan interest payable £11k).
+Loan interest payable for the year was £7k (2022/23 loan interest payable £9k).